waqashsn/Github-User-Search/README.md

 # Github-User-Search
-Apps to search Github user, returning user profiles
+A web app that searchs Github user profiles in a simple, minimalist interface.

+To use, open index.html.
+You must have internet connection for this app to work.